Einstein’s Riddle: an awesome test for your teen and adult ESL students with lots of speaking

 Albert Einstein is rightly considered as one of the greatest minds of the last century.
 Other than being a total physics geek, he also had a wacky side which endeared him to many.

 On an off-day, he thought up of a tricky puzzle which although didn’t need a PhD to solve, still required some time and clever thinking to solve.
-We now call this Einstein’s Riddle and it can be used in the ESL classroom as the basis of a very good class.
+We now call this Einstein’s Riddle and it can be used in the ESL classroom as the basis of a very good class and speaking activity for teenage and adult students.

 The vocabulary involved isn’t too difficult, so students can focus on improving spoken fluency, tune their listening skills, as well and learn a few new words and think critically.
 This is an excellent English lesson plan for teens and adults, which requires just a few photocopies and some cutting.